moderndatacompany/dataos.info/docs/learn/dp_consumer_learn_track/dp_quality/index.md

 ### **Access the quality tab on the Data Product details page**

 Navigate to the Data Product details page and click on the 'Quality' tab.
-The Accuracy section opens by default, displaying quality checks applied to the dataset.
-For example, it indicates that the average length of the 'country' column is over six characters, confirming 100% accuracy.
+The Accuracy section displays quality checks applied to the dataset.
+Example: country column has an average length over 6 characters = ✅ 100% accuracy

 ![qua_accuracy.png](/learn/dp_consumer_learn_track/dp_quality/qua_accuracy.png)

 ### **Understand the completeness of the data**

-Switch to the 'Completeness' tab, which shows a 100% score, indicating there are no missing customer IDs.
+Switch to the Completeness tab → No missing customer IDs = 100% score

 ![qua_completeness.png](/learn/dp_consumer_learn_track/dp_quality/qua_completeness.png)

 ### **Know about the freshness of the data**

-In the 'Freshness' tab, you will see a 100% freshness rating, meaning no data is older than two days as per the defined quality check conditions.
+In the 'Freshness' tab, you will see a 100% freshness rating, Data updated within 2 days = ✅ 100% freshness

 ![qua_freshness.png](/learn/dp_consumer_learn_track/dp_quality/qua_freshness.png)